Oropharyngeal Cancer, HPV and TransOral Robotic Surgery (TORS)

 Epidemiology of HPV-Related Oropharyngeal Cancer and Current Trends

-Current trends indicate that HPV-related oropharyngeal cancer may continue to rise, driven by transmission dynamics of HPV through oral-genital contact, with vaccination efforts aimed at curbing this trend over the long term.
+Current trends indicate that HPV-related oropharyngeal cancer will continue to rise, driven by transmission dynamics of HPV through oral-genital contact, with vaccination efforts aimed at curbing this trend over the long term.

 Contributions of Robotic Surgery